Men’s Behaviour Change Programs

 Sorry Men!
 There is no quick fix to making change.
 The process of behaviour change is a long one, and participation is no way predictive of positive change.
 At the same time there is evidence that men can and do modify their behaviour, research over the longer term demonstrates that it is exceedingly difficult to predict which men will sustain positive change or for how long.
 I believe if you are serious and committed to making change this program will be of great benefit to you.
 Have a look at what others, who have attended and completed the program, have said under our testimonials.

-For this reason the program consist of two phases;
+For this reason the program consist of three phases;

 The Phase 1 level runs over two Victorian School terms (approximately 20 weeks).
 In this program participants are offered support and challenged in taking responsibility for their behaviour.
 This program is open where participants are welcome to join the program at any time.
 The men learn to break the pattern of their violent behaviour and are invited to consider a range of abusive, controlling acts and the consequences these have for women, children and other members of the community.
 In this group, basic skills are taught to improve the safety situation for others.
 In the second ten weeks, the program challenges their old behaviours, and belief systems.
 The course deals with a range of destructive behaviours, explores gender roles, it challenges the participant to question existing personal attitudes and feelings, which continue to encourage him to take a deeper responsibility for his own behaviour.

-Prerequisite is an assessment interview, within 6 weeks of commencement date, with David Nugent
+Prerequisite is to attend two assessment interviews, within 6 weeks of commencement date, with David Nugent

 The Phase 2 level runs for a semester over two Victorian school terms (approximately 20 weeks).
 This program is offered to men who have demonstrated they have changed their behaviour.
 This invitation is based on their participation and commitment to the Phase One Program and the feedback I receive from their partner/family.
 Communication skills (which include listening, assertiveness and responding skills) are taught and explored in this Phase.
 Ongoing support is provided for the participants and their partner; and a variety of topics are explored which enhance the participants well-being.
 This program is for Men who have the desire to continue with their self-development.
 This program will help enhance a solid foundation in their behaviour change so they can continue providing a safe environment for themselves and their families in the long term.

-Prerequisites the participant must have completed a minimum 16 sessions of Phase 1 within 28 weeks of commencement date and have demonstrated change in behaviour.
+Prerequisites is to attend an assessment session with David Nugent and the participant must have completed a minimum 16 sessions of Phase 1 within 28 weeks of commencement date and have demonstrated change in behaviour.

 For those women who are enrolled in the women’s group (have completed 3 terms) and for their partners who have completed Phase 2, we offer a special workshop over 10 evenings.
 Participants learn communication skills, ways of responding to each other, reflective listening skills and dealing assertively with criticism.